 "It might be a situation where a car drives into a crowd and then the driver gets out," said Miller.
 "Other times, the vehicle is used specifically to breach security or get past a gate.
 That might be a situation where it’s used in context with explosives."

-Few attacks of this nature have occurred in the United States to date, though a recent TSA report warned of the dangers of truck-ramming terrorism here.
+Few attacks had occurred in the United States — though a driver of a car recently killed one during a rally in Charlottesville, Virginia.
+The TSA report warned of the dangers of truck-ramming terrorism here.

 The leader, Abu Mohammed Al-Adnani, in a speech following coalition air attacks on ISIS, specifically suggested jihadis kill Westerners anyway they can: "Smash his head with a rock, or slaughter him with a knife, or run him over with your car," he said.
 Al-Adnani was killed in Syria in the summer of 2016.